TDDuym500/npmc_/README.md

 1. Copy the loader script provided below.
 2. Paste it into your trusted Roblox executor.
 3. Let the magic begin — a UI will appear in-game.

-> ✅ Best used with Synapse X, Fluxus, Delta, or other stable executors.

 ---